-Each door material has unique advantages and drawbacks.
+Each exterior door type and material has unique advantages and drawbacks.
 Understanding your overall needs, such as a door that needs to stand up to intense humidity or one that can provide optimal insulation in cold climates, for example, will help you in selecting the perfect door.

-We can help you compare and contrast the most common door materials on the market.
+We can help you compare and contrast the most common door types and materials on the market.

 The Most Common Door Materials